Model Evaluation

 ROC Curve and AUC

-The ROC curve summarizes performance across thresholds.
+The ROC curve shows performance across thresholds.

 import matplotlib.pyplot as plt